What is "lifelong learning?"

 What is the cost?

 The annual fee of $85 is the only basic cost.
-There may be other expenses for some classes.
+A few classes may have additional expenses.
 A watercolor painting workshop, for example, may require materials or supplies.
 Reading/literature class participants may prefer to purchase rather than borrow books.
 Travel Program activities are on a cost-per-trip basis.

 How does Brooklyn Lifelong Learning keep its cost so low?

-One tenet of Brooklyn Lifelong Learning (BLL) is to keep the cost of the program as low as possible.
+One tenet of Brooklyn Lifelong Learning is to keep the cost of the program as low as possible.
 This helps make it available to people in all economic situations.
-We are able to do this by relying on volunteers for teaching classes, managing the program, and conducting almost all other functions of the BLL.
+We are able to do this by relying on volunteers to teach classes, manage the program, and conduct almost all other functions of BLL.
 There are only two paid employees, one full-time and one part-time administrative assistant.
-In addition to their salaries, other expenses include room rentals, postage and fees paid to Brooklyn College.
+In addition to their salaries, other expenses include room rentals, postage and printing.

 How do I register for classes?

-For most classes the "registration" process is simplicity itself: You merely walk into the classroom and sign the attendance sheet.
-For certain classes, indicated by an asterisk in the course listing, pre-registration is required, as indicated in the catalog.
+For most classes, the "registration" process is simplicity itself: As a member, you merely walk into the classroom and sign the attendance sheet.
+For the few classes in which space is limited, pre-registration is required, as indicated in the catalog.
 This is done by placing your name on a list in the Brooklyn Lifelong Learning office, 3160 Boylan Hall.

 How many classes may I take?

-There is no limit to the courses one may attend.
-You may take as many classes as you can fit into your schedule.
+There is no limit.
+You may take as many as you can fit into your schedule.

 What if I don't like a class?

 If a class doesn't meet your expectations, simply do not return for the remaining sessions.
 You may wish to try another class scheduled for the same time slot.
 The BLL program is somewhat informal and most instructors welcome new participants at any time in the semester.